 Many amino acids, sugars and other molecular building blocks of life are chiral, meaning they have left-handed and right-handed versions.
 Like your hands, these are mirror opposite pairs that cannot be superimposed on each other.
 There's really no reason for one to prevail over the other, but this symmetry breaking happens anyway; life on Earth is largely left-handed (though a recent study suggests its lower forms can be ambidextrous).
 In 2009, NASA researchers studied meteorites and found that left-handedness also seems to prevail throughout the cosmos.
-Last week, they said this quality can be found in an even wider range of space rocks than they thought.“This tells us our initial discovery wasn't a fluke; that there really was something going on in the asteroids where these meteorites came from that favors the creation of left-handed amino acids,” said Daniel Glavin of NASA Goddard Space Flight Center.
+Last week, they said this quality can be found in an even wider range of space rocks than they thought.